 Facebook today canceled its own F8 developer conference, which was scheduled to take place on May 5 and 6 at the McEnery Convention Center in San Jose, California, via a press release.

-Facebook has stated in a press release that, in view of the “growing concern” about COVID-19 – the coronavirus – the F8 developer conference will not take place in the usual format and has cancelled the in-person component. press release:
+Facebook has stated in a press release that, in light of the “growing concern” about COVID-19 – the coronavirus – the F8 developer conference will not take place in its usual format and has canceled the in-person component. press release:

 We look forward to connecting with our global developer community every year at F8 and sharing our vision for the future we're building together.
 But with growing concerns around COVID-19, we've made the difficult decision to cancel the in-person component of F8 2020.
 It was a difficult decision—F8 is an incredibly important event for Facebook and one of our favorite ways to celebrate all of you around the world—but we must prioritize the health and safety of our development partners, employees, and everyone who helps make F8 happen.
 We've explored other ways to maintain the in-person part of F8, but it's important to us to host an inclusive event, and it didn't feel right to host F8 without our international developers.